QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r2b3.md

 Upgrade all Template and Standalone VM(s)
 -----------------------------------------

-By default, in Qubes R2, there is only one Template VM, however users are free to create more Template VMs for special purposes, as well as Standalone VMs.
-More information on using multiple Template VMs, as well as Standalone VMs, can be found [here](/doc/software-update-vm/).
+By default, in Qubes R2, there is only one template, however users are free to create more templates for special purposes, as well as Standalone VMs.
+More information on using multiple templates, as well as Standalone VMs, can be found [here](/doc/software-update-vm/).
 The steps described in this section should be repeated in *all* user's Template and Standalone VMs.

 It is critical to complete this step **before** proceeding to dom0 upgrade.
 Otherwise you will most likely ends with unusable system.

-1. Open terminal in the template VM (or standalone VM).
+1. Open terminal in the template (or standalone VM).
 E.g. use the Qubes Manager's right-click menu and choose Run Command in VM and type `gnome-terminal` there.
 2. Proceed with normal update in the template:

     ~~~